matorabi595/matorabi595.github.io/index.md

 ## My Favorite Language

 My favorite programming language is python!
 It is very user friendly and easy to learn.
-Check this out
+Check this out:

 We can store "Hello, Github!" as a variable called string and then we can easily print string: